-Excerpt from CBDCE Exam Handbook regarding what
+Excerpt from CBDCE Exam Handbook regarding what hours count towards the 1000-hour requirement:

 - Assessment: The participant's DCE needs are identified.
 This process is led by the participant with the assessment and support of the educator. - Education and Care Plan: The participant's individualized education and care plan is developed.
 The plan reflects the participant's selfmanagement goals and current evidence and practice guidelines and includes criteria for evaluating outcomes. - Interventions: The specialist delivers intervention options to assist the participant in meeting selfmanagement goals. - Ongoing Support: The specialist provides options for ongoing support and resources.
-The support option(s) is selected by the participant to best $meet\ their\ self-management\ goals.$
+The support option(s) is selected by the participant to best meet their self-management goals.